-Posing involves making an alluring entrance and then either moving to the music or using a particularly dramatic moment in the music to strike a certain pose designed to raise the sexual temperature of the viewer.
-It may or may not involve stripping, depending on how I’ve decided we will dress for the scene.
+A: Posing is an art that precedes foreplay.
+It involves making an alluring entrance and then either moving to the music or using a particularly dramatic moment in the music to strike a certain pose designed to raise the sexual temperature of the viewer.
 Without getting too graphic and offending my more sensitive readers, posing allows a woman to display her assets in an enticing way, and music is essential to providing both mood and rhythm.
-Great posing songs always have a strong groove and sexy hooks.
-Some of my favorites are The Stones’ “Spider and the Fly,” Tull’s “A New Day Yesterday,” Cream’s “Strange Brew,” Robert Palmer’s “Addicted to Love,” Candy Dulfer’s “Lily Was Here,” Miles Davis’ “So What,” Oasis’ “Cigarettes and Alcohol,” and, as mentioned “Dear Mr. Fantasy.”
-I have several playlists that I’m always tweaking for scenes, allowing 20-30 minutes up front for posing songs.
-As a scene can last two to three hours, the balance of the playlist is filled with strong rockers, R&B, Chicago blues and modern jazz.

 Sorry, but there are no videos of me posing to “Dear Mr. Fantasy.”
 You’ll have to settle for this 1972 live performance and let your imagination run amok.